Yaabot

 To make spaceflight affordable, it was very important that a rocket must be capable of reusability.
 Building on that promise, Falcon 9 was designed with reusability in mind.
 In 2015, SpaceX managed to successfully return a Falcon 9 first stage near its launch site.

 In 2016, Spacex also started trying to land its rocket’s second stage in the sea on drone ships and eventually succeeded.
-The first reuse of a Falcon 9 second stage came in 2017 when it was used in a launch for the second time.
+SpaceX reused a Falcon 9 second stage for the first time in 2017 during its second launch.
 The same year, SpaceX reused a Dragon capsule on a flight to the ISS.

 Dragon